Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Burst-to-spindown efficiencies

 \section{Burst-to-spindown efficiencies}

-To provide some context for the value of $\bar{\zeta} \sim 10^{-3}$ chosen in the main text (equation~\ref{eq:effic}), we consider some relevant observations and theoretical elements here.
+To provide context for the value of $\bar{\zeta} \sim 10^{-3}$ stipulated in Sec.~\ref{sec:sd}, we consider some relevant observations and theoretical elements here.
 We first point out that, regrettably, the failure energy -- that which is accessible from a simulation standpoint -- is not directly observable and must instead be inferred from X-ray data.
+In general, we may decompose

+where $\zeta_{1}$ represents an intermediate conversion factor between (magneto-)elastic and outburst energies, with $\zeta_{2}$ then being the fraction of outburst energy that contributes to spindown.
+Note that our $\bar{\zeta}$ is phenomenologically similar to that used in other studies of enhanced spindown \cite[see, e.g., figure 1 in][]{ben20}.

-Such an intermediate conversion factor between (magneto-)elastic and outburst energies may be small; global simulations \cite{brans20} of pulsar quakes where the crust and core are coupled -- as appropriate to CT models -- suggest that $\sim 1\%$ of the quake energy escapes as observable radiation.
-For magnetars, the quake-to-radiation ratio may be higher as the ambient magnetic field mitigates thermodynamic losses: theoretical calculations of the crust-to-magnetosphere transmission coefficient \cite{blaes89,link14,Tsang11,most24} suggest it scales with the field strength at high frequencies, especially in cases where the affected region liquifies.
+The global simulations by \cite{brans20} of pulsar quakes where the crust and core are coupled -- as appropriate to CT models -- suggest that $\sim 1\%$ of the quake energy escapes as observable radiation (i.e., $\zeta_{1} \sim 10^{-2}$).
+This radiation escapes as waves which may not directly bolster the dipole moment, but gives us a handle on how to relate numerically-determined quake energy to observable radiation.
+For magnetars, $\zeta_{1}$ may be higher as the ambient magnetic field mitigates thermodynamic losses: \cite{blaes89} calculated the crust-to-magnetosphere transmission coefficient, finding it scales with the field strength at high frequencies, especially in cases where the affected region liquefies.
+It could reach $\sim \mathcal{O}(10\%)$ for $B \gtrsim 10^{14}$~G.